Is cooking in a microwave safe for your fertility?

 When I got married we used it all the time for reheating dinners and frozen foods.
 I used it to defrost meats, heat water, melt butter, and cook vegetables.

 But then I was finally able to get pregnant and it was the first time I read any concerns about cooking in a microwave.
-I read multiple times that pregnant women shouldn’t stand to close to them for fear the micro waves would escape.
+I read multiple times that pregnant women shouldn’t stand to close to them for fear the microwaves would escape.
 And so I always backed away while using it, you know, just in case!

 Within much of the natural health community microwaves are just about the most despised kitchen appliance that has ever been created, but are those feelings justified?

-Over the last few decades (starting in the 80’s) there have been conflicting information generated by several different studies in many different countries.
+Over the last few decades (starting in the 80’s) there has been conflicting information generated by several different studies in many different countries.
 Some stating that using them is dangerous.
 Others find that when used as directed microwaves are totally safe.
 One study says that it destroys nutrients, others that say that it simply tweaks nutrition slightly, and still others that it’s no different from the nutrition loss and altering that happens with any type cooking.

 So…. what in the world do we do?